Kitware/DIVA/doc/manuals/tutorials.rst

   </path/to/DIVA/build>/kwiver-build$ make external_darknet_example
   # Go back to the diva build directory and run darknet_detections
   </path/to/DIVA/build>/DIVA-build/drivers/darknet_detections$./darknet_detections ../image_experiment.yml
+  # Note the output 'darknet.geom.yml' file will be written to the current directory
   # To run Darknet with a video source
   </path/to/DIVA/build>/DIVA-build/drivers/darknet_detections$./darknet_detections ../video_experiment.yml
-  # Note the output geometry kpf file will be written to the current directory
+  # Note the output 'darknet.geom.yml' file will be written to the current directory

 Activity Detection
 ------------------